DEFRA/ffc-sfd-core/README.md

 #### Resources
 `./resources/cosmos-upload`

-Upload multiple items to a local emulator instance of cosmos.
-Follow the command prompt to provide:
+Upload multiple items to a local emulator instance of Cosmos.
+Insert information as prompted.
+Currently the items uploaded match only the messages and queries schemas.
-- crn
-- sbi
-- database name
-- container name
-- quantity

-Currently the items uploaded match the messages and queries database schema only.

 ### Resource quota